step-/nathans-wallpaper/README.md

 blog that hinted at a possible solution.
 This solution was implemented as the `pwallpaper` setter for Quirky, another Puppy kennel OS, but it wasn't integrated into Nathan's wallpaper setter.
-So I set out to integrate it in Fatdog64.
-While doing this I also fixed several other problems and creeping incompatibilities, and added new functionality.
+So I set out to integrate it this fork for Fatdog64.
+While doing so I also fixed other problems and creeping incompatibilities, and added new functionality.

+Since version 0.7.6 this fork is featured as the default wallpaper setter for Fatdog64-710.

+## This Fork vs. Other Forks

-This fork is tagged as version series 0.7.x.
+This fork for Fatdog64 is tagged as version series 0.7.x.
 WoofCE (on GitHub), the Puppy Linux build system, includes yet another Nathan's Wallpaper Setter fork, which is based on the 0.6.x series, isn't kept in sync with this fork, and isn't actively developed - I believe.

 ## Overview of This Fork